-The Coroner's Division is a 24 hours a day, 7 days a week operation.
+The Coroner Division is a 24 hours a day, 7 days a week operation.

-Deaths that fall under the jurisdiction of the Coroner's Division are investigated by a team of Deputy Coroner's.
-These deaths require Deputy Coroner's respond to the scene of the death regardless of the time or location.
+Deaths that fall under the jurisdiction of the Coroner Division are investigated by a team of deputy coroners.
+These deaths require deputy coroners respond to the scene of the death regardless of the time or location.
 They will interview witnesses and emergency responders, photograph the scene, follow up on leads, collect property/evidence, make identifications, notify next of kin, secure valuables and interface with law enforcement agencies.
 They prepare reports that may be forwarded to the Medical Examiners for use in the determination of the cause and manner of death.
-The Deputy Coroner's may be called in to court to provide testimony on Coroner Cases.
-The skilled team of Coroner's are certified with Peace Officer Standards and Training (POST) and participate in continued education such as Advanced Medicolegal Death Investigator Training.
+The deputy coroners may be called in to court to provide testimony on coroner cases.
+The skilled team of coroners are certified with Peace Officer Standards and Training (POST) and participate in continued education such as Advanced Medicolegal Death Investigator Training.

 The manner and cause of death inquiries may require review of medical records, interviews with family members or witnesses, and post mortem examinations.
-The Office of the Coroner is authorized to order autopsies, collect evidence, toxicology and tissues for testing and microscopic study.
-The Montana Department of Justice Forensic Science Division (MT State Crime Lab) located in Missoula, Montana, and Billings, Montana, conduct the autopsies and process toxicology.
-Upon completion of these tests, the MT State Crime Lab notifies the Office of the Coroner of the results and determination.
+The Coroner Division is authorized to order autopsies, collect evidence, toxicology and tissues for testing and microscopic study.
+The Montana Department of Justice Forensic Science Division (MT State Crime Lab) located in Missoula and Billings, Montana, conduct the autopsies and process toxicology.
+Upon completion of these tests, the MT State Crime Lab notifies the Coroner Division of the results and determination.

 The cause of death is used to complete the decedent’s death certificate.
 Evidence collected during autopsies and at the scene of the death can be used for criminal prosecution as well as determining the cause of death.
-The Deputy Coroner's are constantly on alert for deaths which may pose a threat to public health from communicable disease or through product liability.
+The deputy coroners are vigilant of any deaths that may pose a threat to public health from communicable disease or through product liability.

 For more information contact: